KirillFrolov/obsidian/English/You are a member of an International Students' club. The club is organising an event to celebrate popular food from around the world..md

 <span style="font-size:12px; color:#888888;">Created: 14.10.2024 13:55</span>
 [[Letter]]

-You are a member of an International Students' club.
-The club is organising an event to celebrate popular food from around the world.

 Write a letter to the event organiser, Luis.
 In your letter

 - offer to make a popular dish from your country